Working Together

 3-6 modules forming a complete learning program.
 Phased delivery with checkpoints throughout.

-SME availability, feedback turnaround, content complexity, regulatory requirements, and existing content quality all play a role.
+SME availability, feedback turnaround, content complexity, and existing content quality all play a role.
 The discovery phase gives us a realistic picture.

 The best projects happen when we're both invested.
 Here's what makes things run smoothly.